See also our Top Tips - key advice for P&C office bearers in just 6 points!

 What can we do if we don't have enough volunteers for our committee?

-There are many ways to encourage new members of your P&C:
+There are many ways to encourage new members:

-- make sure your P&C is visible in the school community and has good communication with parents
+- make sure your association is visible in the school community and has good communication with parents

-- 'advertise' the benefits of being involved and the good that the P&C does for the school (brag about what you achieved in the past, whether it be fun, community-building events or purchases for the school)
+- 'advertise' the benefits of being involved and the good that you do for the school (brag about what you achieved in the past, whether it be fun, community-building events or purchases for the school) - we have resources to help you promote your parent association

 - adjust the workload and share tasks